Nuutti-N/9_5_to_founder-/README.md

 💫 About Me
 I'm a 19-year-old aspiring developer from Finland 🇫🇮, passionate about coding, building projects, and learning something new every day.
-One day I will go to IPO
+The goal solve humans problems, and One day I will go to the IPO!

 ## 🚀 What I'm Up To